AzureAD/microsoft-authentication-library-for-go/README.md

 accessToken := result.GetAccessToken()
 ```

-You can view the [samples](https://github.com/AzureAD/microsoft-authentication-library-for-go/tree/dev/examples) on how to use MSAL Go with various application types in various scenarios.
+You can view the [dev apps](https://github.com/AzureAD/microsoft-authentication-library-for-go/tree/dev/test/devapps) on how to use MSAL Go with various application types in various scenarios.
 For more detailed information, please refer to the [wiki](https://github.com/AzureAD/microsoft-authentication-library-for-go/wiki).

 ## Roadmap

 This is a preview library.
-Details of the roadmap will come soon in the [Wiki pages](https://github.com/AzureAD/microsoft-authentication-library-for-go/wiki), along with release notes.
+Details of the roadmap will come soon in the [wiki pages](https://github.com/AzureAD/microsoft-authentication-library-for-go/wiki), along with release notes.

 ## Community Help and Support